poulp/django-app-tracker/README.rst

 ------------------------

 Issue tracker application for django.
-Work with python3 and Django 1.7, work in progress.
+Work with python3 and Django 1.8.

 Quick start
 -----------